-I was recently banned from Facebook for posting an article I wrote, which was sarcastic in nature called, “Why I Hate White People“.
+I was recently banned from Facebook for 30 days after posting an article I wrote, sarcastic in nature called, “Why Hate White People?“.

 The complaints didn’t come in because of the title.
 People get away with saying that they hate white people, on Facebook and Twitter, all the time.
 A founder of Black Lives Matter tweeted that she wanted Allah, the Islamic god, to give her the strength not to kill white folks.
 No, it was what appeared several paragraphs under the title of my article.
 I listed the accomplishments of the people of my heritage.
 I did so shamelessly.
 And the list, as it turns out, was rather long.

 I kinda dig my European heritage.
 And for this I have been labeled a “White Supremacist” by countless people, sending hate mail to my inbox.